 Remuneration payable to Non-executive Independent Directors

-Evaluation of the Independent Directors and Committees of Directors
+Evaluation of Independent Directors and Committees of Directors

-Hence the Board carried out the evaluation of IDs (excluding the ID being evaluated) and the Board appointed Committees through a set of questionnaires.
+Board has carried out the evaluation of all Directors (excluding the Director beingevaluated) and its Committees through a set a questionnaires.

 The Board noted that all IDs have understood the opportunities and risks to theCompany's strategy and are supportive of the direction articulated by the management teamtowards consistent improvement.